Updated on November 16, 2021

-Let’s say I’m searching for the people working in a specific company in the Netherlands.
-I open my LinkedIn profile, start a search on the company name and open the people working there.
-Very often, depending on the professional level of your Linkedin Account you’ll find Anonymous users shown working at the company you are searching though.
-This depends on many factors from Linkedin’s algorithm, but usually depending on the number of connections you have, the degree of connections, your profile strength, some privacy policies etc. And then…you end up in a dead end.
+Let’s say I’m searching for people working in a specific company in the Netherlands.
+I open my LinkedIn profile, start a Linkedin search on the company name and open the people working there.
+Many times, depending on the professional level of your Linkedin Account you’ll find Anonymous users shown working at the company you are searching through.
+This depends on many factors from Linkedin’s algorithm, but usually depending on the number of connections you have, the degree of connections, your profile strength, some privacy policies, etc. And then…you end up in a dead-end.

-If there is no name displayed on the decision maker you were searching for, there is no option to connect, nor message them.
-What can you do?
+If there are no names displayed on the decision-makers you were searching for, there is no option to connect, nor message them.
+What can you do in this situation?

 In the Sales.Rocks Company Search Module there is a filter to do a search for a company by name.
 You then choose also the other criteria, like where the company is located.
 You would only need 2 filters to do the simple search.